radical-data/queering-the-map/README.md

 This approach is quicker and allows you to work on the frontend without setting up Supabase.
 Note that popups will not show text if you choose this option.

-1. Install dependencies with `npm install`.
+1. Install dependencies with `npm ci`.
 2. Run the seed script to generate mock data: `npm run seed-data`.
 3. Copy `.env.example` into `.env`.